A NSW Government website

 State and local planning legislation and policies set the rules that control what development can occur on your land.

 State environmental planning policies (SEPPs) apply across the state.
 Local environmental plans (LEPs) set planning rules for each local government area.
+We regularly review SEPPs to ensure they are up-to-date, effective and simple.
+In some cases we have consolidated SEPPs.

-Below are policies that have recently been or are now under review.
+These policies that have recently been or are now under review.

 The SEPPs are to be consolidated to align with the thematic framework and 9 theme-based focus areas.